Edith0815/yche0084_9103_tut08/README.md

 ## Reference

 Barbara Fredrickson's broaden-and-build theory of positive emotions suggests that experiencing a wide range of positive emotions can have beneficial effects on individuals' well-being and personal growth.
 While Fredrickson initially proposed three primary positive emotions (joy, interest, and contentment), she later expanded her model to include a total of ten positive emotions.
-These ten positive emotions are:
+These ten positive emotions are:Joy,Gratitude,Serenity,Interest,Hope,Pride,Amusement,Inspiration,Awe,Love.
-Joy
-Gratitude
-Serenity
-Interest
-Hope
-Pride
-Amusement
-Inspiration
-Awe
-Love

 These positive emotions are believed to broaden individuals' thought-action repertoires, build personal resources, and promote resilience and flourishing.